rbrown146/Gov_Election_Analytics/index.md

 Electoral College Vote: Gore 266, Bush 271
 National Popular Vote (Two Party Vote): Gore 50.27%, Bush 49.73%

+[It seems](https://en.wikipedia.org/wiki/2000_United_States_presidential_election) that Bush carried Florida by 0.0092%, Arizona by 6.29%, and Georgia by 11.69%.
+Gore won New Mexico by 0.061%, Michigan by 5.13%, Oregon by 0.44%, and Hawaii by 18.33%

 #### 2016 Prediction (In-sample Validition)
 ![](./Final/2016_map.png)